dduyg/55/posts/alchemyofsouls.md

 ## <a id="section-2"></a>Creating the data

+To create my dataset, I turned to the English subtitles for each episode, available in SRT format.
+Using Python, I <a href="https://github.com/dduyg/alchemy-of-souls/blob/main/scripts/srt2csv_converter.py" target="_blank" class="home">wrote a script</a>  to extract the dialogue from the subtitle files (.srt) per episode and convert them into a CSV file.
+The output CSV files contained all the spoken lines by the characters throughout the episode, along with the season and episode number they were spoken in, and the timestamps.
+With this <a href="https://github.com/dduyg/alchemy-of-souls/tree/main/data/AoS-episodes" target="_blank" class="home">collection</a> of csv datasets per episode in hand, I was ready to analyze the dialogue and find/extract the iconic lines that contain valuable messages, lessons using Natural Language Processing (NLP) techniques in Python.

 Using a topic modeling technique like Latent Dirichlet Allocation (LDA) to extract themes and messages from the preprocessed text data:

 ```python